Skip to menu Skip to content Skip to footer

 That’s not where we pull up stumps though – you’ll also learn and train in Olympic-standard sporting facilities, including an aquatic centre, an athletics centre, a fitness centre, and tennis courts.

-UQ is number 1 in Australia and number 2 in the world for sports-related subjects, according to the QS World University Rankings 2022.
-You’ll be bumping shoulders with elite athletes on St Lucia campus – including current students who play for the Firebirds and the Broncos, not to mention Olympians.
-Who knows, you may get the chance to inspire the next Australian gold medallist for the 2032 Brisbane Olympics by studying to teach a new generation about the importance of biology, health, wellness, physical activity and teamwork.
+UQ is number 1 in Australia and number 2 in the world for sports-related subjects, according to the QS World University Rankings 2024.
+You’ll be bumping shoulders with elite athletes on St Lucia campus, and even Olympians.
+Who knows, you may get the chance to inspire the next Australian gold medallist for the Olympics right here in Brisbane in 2032, by studying to teach a new generation about the importance of biology, health, wellness, physical activity and teamwork.

 Find out more about what it’s like to study the Bachelor of Health, Sport and Physical Education (Honours) from a UQ graduate.